privacymachine/src/README.md

 ### If you want to join us you are very welcome!
 We have also a big list of ideas and todo's where we really could need some help!
-Even if we are a little paranoid, we are nice people and allways have some fun together:
+Even if we are a little paranoid, we are nice people and always have some fun together:
 https://www.privacymachine.eu/de/about/